 Tax records are very important and offer a lot of insight into people on the lists, especially in the 1700s and 1800s.
 Federal census enumeration began in 1790 every 10 years and continues through today.
-From 1790-1840, information in census consisted mainly of the name of the head of household, age ranges, and number of slaves.
+From 1790-1840, information in census consisted mainly of the name of the head of household, age ranges, and number of enslaved people.
 County tax information can.
 Tax records can show how much land is owned; livestock owned, particularly horses, cattle, and sometimes mules; sometimes you can learn the value of the land or other property owned; and if land is owned with a larger town (Raleigh for instance) you might be able to learn which lot was theirs and compare against a map of the city during that time that shows the different lots and their locations.

 Another advantage of using tax records in addition to census records is the census was only taken every 10 years, but often tax lists were taken annually or bi-annually.; This can help with a few different things:

 - Tracking migration within a county or even out of a county.
 Tax lists were often taken yearly or every other year.
 Following your ancestor in tax lists can help narrow down when they left an area.